 163°F 13.3-13.9 volts

-NOTE: voltage regulators are supposed to be internally temperature compensated...and you can expect your fairing or other voltmeter to DEcrease in reading as the engine warms up and radiates heat to the voltage regulator.
+Voltage regulators are supposed to be internally temperature compensated.
+You can expect your fairing or other voltmeter to DEcrease very slightly in reading as the engine warms up and radiates heat to the voltage regulator.
 Voltage you are interested in is at the battery, not at some other place on your bike.
-DO NOT USE THE FAIRING VOLTMETER.
+DO NOT USE THE FAIRING VOLTMETER for setting the voltage regulator.
 If connections, especially to the voltage regulator, alternator, diode board, and battery, are not good, clean, solid, the readings and performance will likely suffer.
 The stock fairing or dash area voltmeters will normally read a bit lower than the battery terminal voltage, perhaps 0.3 volt lower.
 In excess of 0.5 lower means that you should check that voltmeter for accuracy, and if it is accurate, start looking for poor connections, etc. ...as you will have charging and other electrical problems soon enough.
-The fairing voltmeter reading is NOT the battery terminal reading that you use for adjustments of the VR, etc.

 Section 3, Alternators & Diode Boards:

-(see http://bmwmotorcycletech.info/altbrushotor.htm for a very full treatment of stators, rotors and bushes)
+See https://bmwmotorcycletech.info/altbrushrotor.htm for a very full treatment of stators, rotors and bushes.

-I have data on this website from REAL WORLD testing, on a known perfect system, a 1983 R100RT, that I personally owned. http://bmwmotorcycletech.info/altcapability.htm
+I have data on this website from REAL WORLD testing, on a known perfect system in a 1983 R100RT. https://bmwmotorcycletech.info/altcapability.htm

 BMW elected to use in the Airheads a type of generator called an alternator.
 The name means that its output is alternating current.
 The output frequency (number of CYCLES per second, or Hz) varies with engine speed.